-The Ethernet speeds of 10M, 100M or auto-negotiation can be set.
+The Ethernet speeds of 10M, 100M or auto-negotiation have already been discussed under the specific notes to the NE64.

 Values, which are not disabled, can be modified and accepted by clicking on "Modify / validate settings" and changed values are indicated by a check box in the configuration table.
 They have not yet been committed to memory and the previous setting can be returned by clicking on "Reset changes".